amousset/rudder/README.md

 ### Is Rudder open-source?
 Is it free?

-**TL; DR: Rudder has an _open-core_ model:**
+Rudder has an _open-core_ model:

 * Rudder _core_ is available for free and totally open-source (under GPLv3 an Apache 2.0).
-It includes the main Rudder components plus several plugins.
+It includes the main Rudder components, Linux agents, plus several plugins.
 * The complete Rudder solution is paid and partially open-source.
 A part of the paid plugins and agents are distributed under proprietary license.
-   It also includes other ... like long-term support, support for a wider set of operating systems, support, etc.
+   It also includes other ... like long-term support, support for a wider set of operating systems, support, etc. It is part of a subscription and includes:
+  * Additionnal plugins that add major features
+  * Support for older versions on Linux distributions
+  * Support for aditionnal architecures (ARM & Power)
+  * Support for proprietary operating systems: Windows and AIX
+  * Extended support (see FAQ)
+  * User support

 We are strong believers in the merits of free / open-source software, and have turned to open-core to ensure the perenity of the project
 (i.e. pay the developers).